 Share on ThriftyFunThis page contains the following solutions.
 Have something to add?
 Please share your solution!

 A quick, easy and efficient way to coat your buttered cake pans with flour, cinnamon or cocoa is to use your tea strainer.
 It is finely netted like a sifter and the spring action in the handle makes it easy to load with just the right amount of powder.
-Just shake it around your cake pain and poof!
-Job done in seconds.
-No clumps, unevenness, or missed spots.
-Your cake pops out with ease.

 If you like sweets, this is for you.
 Next time you bake sweet bread or muffins, try greasing and sugaring the pan instead of greasing it and flouring.
 You will love the slight hint of added sweetness